 We spend the first day beating the pavement south towards the border, setting ourselves up for an adventures riders dream ride on day two as the road we travel clings or more accurately is cut out of the side of a mountain high above a river.
 We push on to Tarija, Bolivia’s wine country, before following the footsteps of Butch Cassidy and the Sundance Kid near the town they were said to have taken their last breaths.
 Next we ride the Uyuni Salt Flats where we’ll leave plenty of time to take some crazy photos.
 On we go exploring two cities listed by UNESCO as World Heritage Sites.
 We learn about the life of Bolivian miners before we pick up the trail of another famous rebel, Ernesto “El Che” Guevara.
 From here the ride back home is a perfect mix of gravel and curvy blacktop.

-Today´s the jump off day!
-We head straight south for Villamontes at the foot of the Cordillera range, gateway to the Pilcomayo river canyon and to the East, the thorn forests of the Chaco.
+From Abapo when continue straight south to Villamontes at the foot of the Cordillera range, gateway to the Pilcomayo river canyon and to the East, the thorn forests of the Chaco.

 Up the new hiway from Tarija and into the tunnel through el Sama mountain to the high plateau country.
 Then we start negotiating the narrow gravel switchbacks up and down the canyons on the road to picturesque Tupiza, the valley along the Argentine border where the Dakar rally crossed into Bolivia.

 Part of today’s route follows the Dakar rally’s cross country route as the day begins by riding in the dry riverbed.
 We eat lunch in the village of Atocha not too far from where Butch and Sundance were gunned down.
 We climb to the high desert, reaching Uyuni, the old railroad town on the edge of the world’s largest salt flats.